-- 5. Ryan was recently added to the Board of Directors at Cochran's Ski Area, which is where ge grew up skiing.
+- 6. Ryan was recently added to the Board of Directors at Cochran's Ski Area, which is where he grew up skiing.
 Cochran's is the first non-profit ski area in the country whose mission is “to provide area youth and families with affordable skiing and snowboarding, lessons and race training, in the Cochran tradition.”

 More on Ryan

-Another member of the famous Skiing Cochrans, Ryan Cochran-Siegle's mother is 1972 Olympic slalom gold medalist Barbara Ann Cochran, which also means he's cousins with a handful of other former U.S. Ski Teamers including Jimmy Cochran.
+Another member of the famous Skiing Cochrans, Ryan Cochran-Siegle's mother is 1972 Olympic slalom gold medalist Barbara Ann Cochran, which also means he's cousins with a handful of other former U.S. Ski Teamers like Jimmy Cochran, Tim Kelley, Robby Kelley and Jess Kelley.
 But this Junior World Champion didn't make the Team by family attrition; he did it by fast skiing at every level.
-Good news: his elevator is just getting off the ground floor.

 After winning gold in both downhill and combined at the 2012 Jr. Worlds, Cochran-Siegle's stock was rising as fast as he was skiing.
 The trend rolled right into the 2013 then BAM, he blew his ACL and MCL while racing the downhill portion of the super combined at the World Championships.
 Back on the horse in 2014, RCS picked up where he left off to win the NorAm overall title, finish second in downhill and third in both super G and giant slalom.
 Cochran-Siegle elected to take the 2015 season off to focus on rehabbing a Lateral Meniscus and Osteochondral allograft transplant, but worked hard in a return-to-snow program with teammates Tommy Biesemeyer (Keene, NY), Resi Stiegler (Jackson, WY) and Erik Arvidsson (Woodside, CA) under coach Bernd Brunner to come back in the 2016 season.